FerP/ValidationF/README.md

 Four steps are needed to include it into your project:

-&nbsp;
-Second: link the estilos.css stylesheet
+&nbsp;Second: link the estilos.css stylesheet

 Third: do not forget to add jQuery (1.5+) in the way that you prefer.
 For instance: